kmausolf/learning-react/README.md

 - A text editor or IDE, such as Visual Studio Code
 - `nvm`
 - Patience, determination, and coffee

+## Setup Instructions

+1. Clone this project down to your local machine using Git
+    - `git clone git@github.com:kmausolf/learning-react.git`
+    - You can also fork this repository if you'd like to save your progress on your own version of the repo
+2. Open your terminal and `cd` to this project's directory.
+3. Run `npm install`

 ## Project Overview